Rodman Library Offers Book Clubs for All Ages

 The Evening Book Discussion Group meets at 6:00 p.m. on the fourth Monday of each month.

-NOTE: The December meeting will be held on the third Monday of the month due to the Christmas holiday.
+NOTE: The May meeting will be held on the third Monday due to Memorial Day.

 The group has announced the following selections:

-Click here for descriptions and a link to place a hold on the January - June 2024 selections.
+Click here for descriptions of the January-June 2025 selections and links to place a hold on a copy.

 MONDAY WOMEN'S BOOK GROUP